phette23/c4l21-learn-to-love-the-command-line/content/092-further-learning.md

 ### Backup large Archive-IT WARC files

-We wanted to create a backup copy of Archive-It's WARC files for a website.
-These files are numerous and all around a gigabyte in size, so manually downloading and transferring each of them would be tedious.
-[Their documentation](https://support.archive-it.org/hc/en-us/articles/360015225051-Find-and-download-your-WARC-files-with-WASAPI) points out how you can use the command line to retrieve a list of files and then bulk download them.
-This roughly outlines how you might download files one-by-one, transfer them to a remote server, and remove them so they don't overwhelm your hard drive:
+My organization wants to create a backup copy of Archive-It's WARC files for a website.
+These files are numerous and up to a gigabyte in size; manually downloading and transferring each of them is tedious.
+[Their documentation](https://support.archive-it.org/hc/en-us/articles/360015225051-Find-and-download-your-WARC-files-with-WASAPI) shows how we can use the command line to retrieve a list of files for bulk download.
+The script below roughly outlines how we might create a list of files, download them one-by-one, remove a long temporary query string from the files' names, transfer them to a remote server, and finally remove them so they don't overwhelm our hard drive:

 ```sh
 $ USER=username; PASS=password; COLLECTION=123456; REMOTE_SERVER=remote.storage.edu